Watch The Huge Dunk Myles Garrett Had In The Celebrity Game

 Cleveland Browns star Myles Garrett had a huge dunk in the NBA's All-Star Weekend Celebrity Game.

-On Friday night, NBA All-Star Weekend opened with the annual Celebrity Game, and one of the players in the game was Cleveland Browns player Myles Garrett.
+On Friday night, NBA All-Star Weekend opened with the annual Celebrity Game, and one of the players in the game was Cleveland Browns star Myles Garrett.

-The NFL star had huge dunk during the game, and the clip of the play can be seen in the tweet that is embedded below from the Twitter account of the NBA.
+The NFL player had a huge dunk during the game, and the clip of the play can be seen in the tweet that is embedded below from the Twitter account of the NBA.

 Rapper Jack Harlow threw a great outlet pass to Garrett, who threw down the massive jam to finish the fast break.